NVIDIA/aistore/python/aistore/sdk/README.md

 The SDK also includes the `authn` sub-package for managing authentication, users, roles, clusters, and tokens.
 For more details, refer to the [AuthN sub-package README](https://github.com/NVIDIA/aistore/blob/main/python/aistore/sdk/authn/README.md).

-> Only Python 3.x (version 3.6 or later) is currently supported.
+> Support is currently limited to Python 3.x, with a minimum requirement of version 3.8 or later.

 ---